enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - Hi everyone, thanks for being here.
-- I'm Denis, I work at The Guild
+- I'm Denis and I work at The Guild.
-- and I want to take you through what it actually took to build federated GraphQL subscriptions into Hive Router -->
+- I want to take you through what it actually took to build federated GraphQL subscriptions into Hive Router.
+-->

 ---